DistributedClocks/GoVector/README.md

 * govec.Initialize : initialize the local state, returns a reference to govec.GoLog
 * (*govec.GoLog) PrepareSend : wraps a buffer with a vector clock to prepare it to be sent
 * (*govec.GoLog) UnpackReceive : unwraps the vector clock from a received buffer
-* (*govec.GoLog) MarkAndLogLocalEvent : increments the local clock by one and logs it
+* (*govec.GoLog) LogLocalEvent : increments the local clock by one and logs it

 ### Usage